 All resolution proceedings, whether informal or formal, are conducted in compliance with the requirements of FERPA and College policy.
 No information shall be released from such proceedings except as required or permitted by law and College policy.

-- Within 45 days of graduation, all hard copies of student disciplinary records shall be destroyed for students involved in disciplinary matters resulting in sanctions other than College suspension or College expulsion.
-Personal identifies are removed from electronic disciplinary records.
-However, the College maintains numeric identifiers which are discoverable if the College receives a subpoena.
+2. Within 45 days of graduation, all hard copies of student disciplinary records shall be destroyed for students involved in disciplinary matters resulting in sanctions other than College suspension or College expulsion.
+Personal identifiers are removed from electronic disciplinary records.
+However, the College maintains numeric identifiers which are discoverable if the College receives a subpoena and or search warrant.

-- Students seeking transfer to other schools or participation in off-campus study programs may also be requested or required to release their disciplinary records.
+E. Students seeking to transfer to other schools or participation in off-campus study programs may also be requested or required to release their disciplinary records.
 Graduate schools, medical schools, law schools and some governmental agencies may also request disclosure of student disciplinary records.